DanielPopek/simple-word2vec-tweets-emotions-classification/README.md

 B. Build a representation of words using pre-trained Word2Vec word vectors

-C. Build a sentence representation: Average word-vectors in a sentence or use flattened sequence representation (requires padding as sentences have a varying length).
-If you want, please reffer to [awesome-sentence-embedding](https://github.com/Separius/awesome-sentence-embedding) set of alternative sentence embedding approaches.
+C. Build a sentence representation: Average word-vectors in a sentence.
 *Expected outcome:* Representation of sentences that can be used to feed the neural network

 2.  **Classifier building**.
 Build an MLP network using Tensorflow to classify sentences